-You may need to have a D and C so that your doctor can get enough tissue for testing.
-You have this done while you are asleep (under general anaesthetic) in hospital.
-This procedure has two parts.
+In some cases, you may need to have a D and C so that your doctor can get enough tissue for testing.
+You have this done in hospital while you are asleep (under general anaesthetic).
+This procedure has 2 parts.
 Firstly, your doctor opens up (dilates) the entrance to your womb (the cervix).
 They may look inside your womb with a hysteroscope.
 They then gently scrape away samples of the womb lining with a small spoon like instrument called a curette.
 They send the tissue samples to the laboratory for examination under a microscope.

 You will need to stay in hospital to recover for at least a few hours after a D and C. Some women may need to stay overnight.

-You may have blood tests for CA125.
+You will have blood tests to check your general health.
+Your doctor may also test for CA125.
 This is a tumour marker.
 A tumour marker is a chemical given off by cancer cells.
 It gets into the bloodstream and so can be picked up in a blood test.
 The blood levels of CA125 are raised in some women with either ovarian or womb cancer, but not all.
 If you have raised CA125 levels in the blood it does not necessarily mean you have cancer.
-CA125 can also be raised in a number of other conditions, including fibroids.
+CA125 can also be raised in a number of non cancerous conditions, including fibroids.